uix5/info-inpdir/README.md

 The `Slave Neighbour List` field lists the neighbouring screens for each monitor configured for the slave that is entered.
-List entries are 4 bytes each, and contain a bitmask indicating at which edges of a screen are adjacent to screens of other slaves.
+List entries are 4 bytes each, and contain a bitmask indicating which edges of a screen are adjacent to screens of other slaves.
 Maximum length of the list is 8 screens.
 The number of entries that contain valid information (as opposed to random or garbage data) can be deduced from the number of screens described by the `Slave Screen Setup` field.